 We publish our research in leading national and international journals and books and present our work at conferences around the world.

 In the last Research Excellence Framework (REF2014) almost two thirds of our Criminology research was recognised as either world-leading or internationally excellent and 80 percent of our research was recognised as world-leading in terms of its impact.
 It placed University of South Wales eighth in the UK for world leading research in social policy and criminology – and top in Wales.
+Read more about the impact of our research.

 Professor Fiona Brookman, Director of the Centre for Criminology